 Transition to bedtime gently

-In our experience, abruptly announcing that it is time for bed can raise anxiety levels in children.
+In our experience, abruptly announcing that it is time for bed can raise anxious buildup levels in children.
 Instead, we suggest talking about bedtime with them, lowering the lights, and turning down the volume on the TV.
 By gradually changing the atmosphere of the house, you are decreasing the high amounts of sensory input that your child receives.
-Doing so should help your child feel more relaxed and give him/her a better chance of going to bed happily 23.
+Doing so should help your child feel more relaxed and give him a better chance of going to bed happily 23.

 Sensory Enrichment and Sleep